Professor of Finance

 This website contains both academic research and resources for practitioners.
 The latter include newspaper articles, submissions to policy consultations, blog posts and talks.

-For materials on purposeful business or sustainable investing, please view my sister website www.growthepie.net.
+For further materials on purposeful business or sustainable investing, please view my sister website www.growthepie.net.

 Homepage